Interaction-induced nematic Dirac semimetal from quadratic band touching: A constrained-path quantum Monte Carlo study: Discussion

 \section{Discussion}

 We have extended the numerical study of the model of interacting spinless fermions on the checkerboard lattice to large-scale two-dimensional lattices with square geometry and periodic boundary conditions.
-To overcome the sign problem in standard determinant quantum Monte Carlo simulations, we have applies the constrained-path quantum Monte Carlo (CP-QMC) method, combined with multiple self-consistency optimizations.
+To overcome the sign problem in standard determinant quantum Monte Carlo simulations, we have applied the constrained-path quantum Monte Carlo (CP-QMC) method, combined with multiple self-consistency optimizations.
 To assess the validity of the approach, we have benchmarked our results against DMRG on cylinder geometries and small-size torus geometries, yielding quantitative agreement.
 Our integrated approach indicate that the phase diagram identified by DMRG remains robust on the full two-dimensional lattice.
 Notably, we observe that the bond-nematic Dirac semimetal phase broadens toward weaker coupling as system size increases, ultimately stabilizing in a sizable window.
 This behavior underscores the robustness of the intervening gapless Dirac phase.

 Our results show that the CP-QMC approach can be used to quantitatively assess the phase diagram of an interacting fermion model, even in the case when the true ground state of the system is not captured within mean-field theory.
-In the present case, this happens for the intermediate Dirac semimetal phase, which is not stabilized within previous~\cite{sun09} and our mean-field approach.
-Nevertheless, initiating the CP-QMC simulations with the incorrect mean-field states still gives the correct ground state consistent with DMRG.
-For this, however, it has proven important to employ initialize the CP-QMC simulations for a given fixed parameter set with multiple trial wavefunctions, obtained from mean-field theory from various different parameter sets.
+In the present case, this occurs for the intermediate Dirac semimetal phase, which is not stabilized either in previous studies~\cite{sun09} or in our mean-field approach.
+Nevertheless, CP-QMC simulations initialized with incorrect mean-field states still yield the correct ground state, consistent with DMRG.
+Achieving this, however, requires initializing the simulations for a given parameter set with multiple trial wavefunctions obtained from mean-field theory at different parameter values.

-In terms of the experimental realization of quadratic band touching systems, besides the commonly found Bernal-stacked bilayer graphene, kagome metals, HgTe, and pyrochlore iridates, there is also explicit proposal that single layer of CrCl$_2$(pyrazine)$_2$ might realize the situation of quadratic band touching protected by $C_4$ symmetry~\cite{jiInteraction2022}.
-It will be interesting to see whether the interaction-driven electronic states discussed here will be detected in these systems.